mulliganaceous/NvidianMatters/README.md

-# Scorechart
+# Nvidian matters
-Given a matrix of data and scores, provide a chart.
+All Nvidian programming and demos goes there.